maxkotur/ConnectionsAI/README.md

 https://www.nytimes.com/games/connections

 The aim of the game is that, given 16 words, the player must find 4 groups of 4 that are somehow connected.
-Guess the connection right and the category is revealed.
+Guess the connection right and the category is revealed!

 For example: